 Baker One Cafe serves the similar Japanese Fusion cuisine as Aoyama Cafe.
 The menu is small, just a few pasta/flat bread and rice dishes; few appetizers; coffee/tea and desserts.

 Nanzaro opted for Unagi Rice for $13.
 Pretty pricey in my opinion.
-More on following page.
-Click here to continue reading
+Continue reading

 I asked Arkensen and Nanzaro what they would like to eat before I visit Ben in Beijing again.
 Both of them wanted to go Ninkazu for the all you can eat.